bract/bract.github.io/about.md

 Bract does not aim to:

-- Prescribe what environments (Dev/QA/Prod etc.) you may have
+- Prescribe which environments (Dev/QA/Prod etc.) you may have
-- Decide which libraries you should use (except Keypin for configuration)
+- Decide which libraries you should use (except [Keypin](https://github.com/kumarshantanu/keypin) for configuration)
 - Make you use dependency injection, let alone any particular DI library
 - Discourage you from using dependency injection